 Pregnancy is a wonderful time, but other people, specifically the little people in your life may not agree and leave you asking is it safe to carry my toddler around?
 Just because you’re pregnant doesn’t mean that your existing toddlers and children are going to understand that you may not be able to pick them up as often as you would like.

-Many moms will tell you that you should listen to your body, that you will know when to stop lifting your toddler or heavy groceries.
-Other mom’s will proudly tell you that they carried their toddler as well as an older child up stairs and back down again while balancing a cup of tea on their head at eight months pregnant.
-I jest, but in truth it does sometimes seem like a competition.
+Is It Safe to Lifting My Baby or Toddler While Pregnant?
+Not Recommended, because many moms will tell you that you should listen to your body, that you will know when to stop lifting your toddler or heavy groceries.
+Other moms will proudly tell you that they carried their toddler as well as an older child upstairs and back down again while balancing a cup of tea on their head at eight months pregnant.
+I jest, but in truth, it does sometimes seem like a competition.

 My Doctor Says It’s OK